nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous ResidenceTracker home folder.

+**Q**: What does the colour of the bookings respresent?
+**A**: The colours are as follows
+* Red - refers to bookings that have passed
+* Orange - refers to bookings that are ongoing (A booking that starts or ends today is also considered ongoing)
+* Green - refers to bookings that have not started yet

+**Q**: How can I keep viewing the filtered residence list returned by `remind` and `find` commands after I make edits?
+**A**: Unfortunately, that is not a functionality we have built yet, but we hear you!
+The next iteration will be sure to incorporate such features for a better user experience and we hope you can stick with us while we improve the product.

 --------------------------------------------------------------------------------------------------------------------